Dark Mode

 With lower costs and more manageable backends, Shopify and WooCommerce act as better, still customizable, starting points for your new eCommerce business.

-However, if you’re looking to create a simple, templated design for a smaller sized store, website building platforms like Wix and Squarespace provide user-friendly alternatives.
+However, for brands that want a simple, templated design for a smaller-sized store, website-building platforms like Wix and Squarespace provide user-friendly alternatives.

 When choosing your eCommerce platform, it’s important to question a range of factors, such as: